 Smoky Cauliflower & Lentil Stew

 Lovely, smoky cauliflower and lentil stew – super wholesome and incredibly delicious.
 A recipe you’ll make again and again.

-Plus, with the change in season comes a new yield of delicious ingredients to gather and get my hands on.
 I always like to eat with the seasons.
-It gives you such a challenge in experimenting with certain ingredients during their short-lived time and some of my favourite recipes have been discovered that way.
+It gives you such a challenge in experimenting with certain ingredients during their short-lived time, and some of my favourite recipes have been discovered that way.

 There is something almost magical about indulging in a certain vegetable to then not eat it again for another year.
 It makes the taste so much more vibrant and allows you to fall in love with it all over again.
-And that’s exactly where the inspiration for this recipe came from.

-I wanted to create something that was super delicious and warming and had those smoky undertone flavours I’ve come to love and utilise in probably about 80% of my recipes (if something isn’t broken, why try to fix it, or that’s what my Mum used to always say!) and pair it with some of these amazing Autumnal vegetables that are popping up all over the place.
+I wanted to create something that was super delicious and warming and had those smoky undertone flavours I’ve come to love and utilise in probably about 80% of my recipes.

 I’ve used cauliflower, which you know is one of my favourite ingredients, and paired it with deliciously earthy red lentils and lots of spices, before topping it with a creamy tahini dressing for an added layer of luxury.
-This recipe uses cumin, smoked paprika, ground coriander and chilli flakes to really build a base layer of flavour and then adds a smokey depth that amazes against these two earthy rich ingredients.

 I also love to stir in a little coconut yogurt for an added hit of creaminess.
-This is entirely optional, but I highly recommend.

 The recipe is super simple to create and because it’s cooked all in one pan, makes the washing up a breeze!

-I always make extra portions when creating this recipe because the flavours are even better the next day once they have developed and infuse all the wonderful components, plus it freezes and keeps really well, making it the perfect meal-prepping dish.
-Just portion out and freeze in jars or individual portions and thaw overnight in the fridge–it can be kept in the freezer for a few weeks.
+And, it freezes really well, making it the perfect meal-prepping dish.
+Just portion out and freeze in portions, and then thaw overnight in the fridge.
+It can be kept in the freezer for a few weeks.

+Smoky Cauliflower & Lentil Stew